mkdecisiondev/devdocs/aws/introduction-to-lambda/introduction-to-lambda.md

 ![alt text](images/2.png)

-Select "Author from scratch" and name your function helloWorld.
+Select "Author from scratch" and name your function `helloWorld`.
 At MK Decisioning Systems, we use the Node.js 6.10 Runtime (although Lambda also offers other languages, like Java, Python, C#, or even Go).
 The tricky part is Role.
 For your purposes, on the TFE Workspace, you will select "Choose an existing role" and then select "tfe-lambda-role".
 If you're working on your AWS account though you may need to create a custom role (that falls under the scope of IAM, article to be added later).
 Click "Create function".

 You'll be brought to your Lambda function page.
 Scroll down and you'll see a section called "Function code".
 This code is below: